gaeaehrlich/Stowage_EX3/readme.txt

 HOW TO RUN THE PROJECT:

-	We have 3 folders: bonus, algorithm, common, and simulation. in both algorithm and simulation, you need to run - make.
+	We have 3 folders: bonus, algorithm, common, and simulation. in bonus, algorithm and simulation, you need to run - make.
-	After that, in our Simulation folder, an execution file named 	"simulator" will be created.
+	After that, in our simulation folder, an execution file named 	"simulator" will be created.
 	In order to run our simulation, use the following command: simulation -travel_path <travel path> -algorithm_path <algorithm path> -output <output path>
 	Flags can be given in different order.